 In 2000, it was decided that the Lichtleiter should by rights be returned to the Josephinum Museum.
 Administrators debated and consulted about how to carry this out.
 In the end, it was carried to Vienna for the American Urological Association's Centennial Meeting in 2002.
 In exchange for a working copy (fashioned by Mercedes-Benz engineers from Philipp Bozzini’s original drawings), the original was turned over to the Museum.
 The reproduction may be viewed in the display case on the 28th floor of College headquarters.

-See the Archives for more information, including an English translation of Bozzini's original treatise on urology.
-See also: Hanlon, C. Rollins, “Bozzini endoscope returns home", Bulletin of the ACS, July 2002, 39-40.
+Contact the Archives for an English translation of Bozzini's original treatise on urology.
+See also: Hanlon, C. Rollins, “Bozzini endoscope returns home", Bulletin of the American College of Surgeons, July 2002, 39-40.